Existence of Antiparticles as an Indication of Finiteness of Nature: Modular IRs of the sp(2) algebra

+{\it Proof}.
 The set $(e_0,e_1,...e_N)$ will be a basis of IR if $a"e_i\neq 0$ for $i<N$ and $a"e_N=0$.
 These conditions must be compatible with $a'a"e_N=0$.
 As follows from Eq. (\ref{6}), $N$ is defined by the condition $q_0+N=0$ in $F_p$.
-As a result, if $q_0$ is one of the numbers $1,...p-1$ then $N=p-q_0$ and the dimension of IR is equal to $p-q_0+1$ (in agreement with the Zassenhaus theorem \cite{Zass}).
-It is easy to see that $e_N$ satisfies Eq. (\ref{7}) and therefore it can be identified with $e_0'$.
+As a result, if $q_0$ is one of the numbers $1,...p-1$ then $N=p-q_0$ and the dimension of IR equals $p-q_0+1$ (in agreement with the Zassenhaus theorem \cite{Zass}).
+The element $e_N$ satisfies Eq. (\ref{7}) and therefore it can be identified with $e_0'$.

-Let us forget for a moment that the eigenvalues of the operator $h$ belong to $F_p$ and will treat them as integers.
-Then, as follows from Eq. (\ref{5}), the eigenvalues are